mbessalle/MoisAnalytics/README.md

 A professional website for Mois Analytics, a data analytics consultancy based in The Netherlands.

-## Context Priming for Claude Code
+## Context Priming for Windsurf

-When working with this codebase, Claude should:
+When working with this codebase in Windsurf, the AI assistant should:

 1. First, read this README.md file for an overview of the project
-2. Review the `project-context.md` file (created by running `npm run generate-context`) for a complete view of all source files
+2. Access the context file at `/home/moises/.codeium/windsurf/memories/mois_analytics_context.md` for comprehensive project information
 3. Pay special attention to these files in the following order:
    - `prisma/schema.prisma` - Database schema
    - `tailwind.config.js` - Styling configuration
-   - `src/app/layout.tsx` - Root layout (when implemented)
+   - `src/app/layout.tsx` - Root layout
-   - `src/lib/db.ts` - Database connection utility (when implemented)
+   - `src/lib/db.ts` - Database connection utility
-   - `src/lib/utils.ts` - Common utility functions (when implemented)
+   - `src/lib/utils.ts` - Common utility functions
-4. Utilize the MCP servers located in `mcp/` directory for:
-   - Database operations: `npm run mcp:db <handler> <params>`
-   - UI component operations: `npm run mcp:ui <handler> <params>`
-   - See the MCP client config in `mcp/client-config.json` for details
+   - `src/lib/auth.ts` - Authentication configuration
-5. Follow the project structure and guidelines outlined in the project specifications
+4. Follow the project structure and guidelines outlined in this README and the project specifications

 ## Project Overview